Sarohia94/Project-1-skinfirst/README.md

   ![Sign up page to join the community](docs/testing/userstories5.png)

 * Frequent Visitor Goals
 * I want to be able to interact and help build the community by leaving my own tips and sharing information on skin wellness.
 This will be feature to add down the line to make the site more interactive.
+This can be in the form of a text area field or a separate page for a community forum section.

 ### Lighthouse